 When moving to Frontastic, there's a lot you might want to take with you from your old eCommerce project setup, like product data, code, designs, and so on.
-In this article, we'll go through what you can take with you, how you can do it, and which external systems are involved.
+This article will go through what you can take with you, how you can do it, and which external systems are involved.

 If you're not starting a brand new business and aren't yet using the headless backend system to use in combination with Frontastic, you'll want to take your existing data with you from your previous project setup.
 Such data will most probably include the product catalog database, with product variants, categories, attributes, and so on.